DataDog/appsec-threat-emulation/docs/sql_injection.md

 ![Security Traces](./imgs/sqli2-traces.png "Security Traces")

-The traces here are qualified as `harmful` because ASM detected that this SSRF is exploited successfully
+The traces here are qualified as `harmful` because ASM detected that this SQL is exploited successfully

 ### SQL Injection Attack Signal
 A SQL injection signal will be generated with severity critical.
 You can view the security signals by navigating to [ASM signals](https://app.datadoghq.com/security?query=%40workflow.rule.type%3A%22Application%20Security%22&column=time&order=desc&product=appsec&view=signal)